nyunAI/nyuntam/examples/experimentals/voice_engine/run_on_android.md

 <li>run the main_android.py using the following command : <code>python3.11 main_android.py --config recipe/recipe_android.yaml</code> </li>
 </ol>

-**NOTE :** If youa re running this for the first time, there maybe a few packages that will be missing.
+**NOTE :** If you are running this for the first time, there maybe a few packages that will be missing.
 These can be installed using  `pip3.11 install [package-name]`